 Differential LMPs between regions represent the presence of transmission constraints and line losses that require the dispatch of higher priced electric generation in a certain region.
-Electricity demand, in particular, can have a large impact on LMPs in a specific region.
-For example, in 2017 the real-time average LMP by jurisdiction in MD was \$2.65 per MWh above the average PJM LMP, indicating the presence of some existing transmission congestion and line losses.30
+Electricity demand can have a large impact on LMPs in a specific region.
+For example, in 2018, the real-time average LMP by jurisdiction in MD was \$4.13 per MWh higher than the average PJM LMP, indicating the presence of some existing transmission congestion and line losses.33

-Congestion Charges: Congestion charges and the standard cost of transmitting electricity may make significant incremental imports into the RGGI region uneconomic as a response to a modest generation price differential resulting from RGGI CO2 allowance costs.
+- Congestion Charges: Congestion charges and the standard cost of transmitting electricity may make significant incremental imports into the RGGI region uneconomic as a response to a modest generation price differential resulting from RGGI CO2 allowance costs.
 As an example, in PJM, power transmission is subject to congestion charges, which are based on the difference between LMPs at the source (generator location, or "generator bus") and LMPs at the sink (electric distribution utility location, or "load serving entity (LSE) bus").
-Thus, in addition to standard transmission charges, entities importing power into the RGGI region would need to pay congestion charges based on the differential between LMPs in the uncapped non-RGGI region where the generator is located and LMPs in the capped RGGI region where the electricity is delivered.
-31

-Line loss charges: The greater the distance that electricity is transmitted, and the more power transmitted through a power line, the greater the loss of the power initially put into the line, based on the physics of the electricity
+Thus, in addition to standard transmission charges, entities importing power into the RGGI region would need to pay congestion charges based on the differential between LMPs in the uncapped non-RGGI region where the generator is located and LMPs in the capped RGGI region where the electricity is delivered.34 - Line loss charges: The greater the distance that electricity is transmitted, and the more power transmitted through a power line, the greater the loss of the power initially put into the line, based on the physics of the electricity transmission network.
+As a result, the costs of transmission line-losses impact the economics of importing power.
+In PJM, line losses are accounted for in the calculation of LMP through the application of a line loss "penalty factor."
+If the dispatch of an electric generator would result in an increase in system line losses in a certain location, a positive penalty factor is applied to the generator's bid into the wholesale market, making the unit look less economically attractive to dispatch.35 - Long-Term Contracts: Existing long-term power purchase agreements can be expected to mitigate emissions leakage.
+These agreements mandate the purchase of power from particular sources for pre-set time periods, delaying the response to changes in market conditions. - Reliability Constraints: Reliability constraints also play a role in determining the dispatch of electric generation units, to the extent that units supply needed generation capacity and ancillary services in a specified region or location on the electricity grid.